About

 Research Interests Link to heading

-• World Models & Representation Learning: Inducing robust world models in Transformers, causal grounding, structural representation stability
+- World Models & Representation Learning: Causal grounding in Transformers, structural representation stability